PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ### Random variables

 A random variable is typically denoted by a non-bold, uppercase letter.
-So, for instance, we might talk about a random variable X, a random variable Y, or a random variable Z. This is the notation I will also employ from here on out.
+So, for instance, we might talk about a random variable $X$, a random variable $Y$, or a random variable $Z$.
+This is the notation I will also employ from here on out.

 A **random variable** can take on two or more possible values, each with a certain positive probability.
 The possible values are listed in the **outcome set**.